ursi/support-js/README.md

 ### `port(portName, handler [, inOnly [, useOutOnly]])`

 * `portName`: This is a `string` that is equal to the first part of your In/Out port pair.
-* `handler`: This is an object whose keys correspond to the strings passed to the `SupPort.out` function (in Elm), and whose values are functions that take, as their only argument, the `Json.Encode.Value` passed to `SupPort.out`.
+* `handler`: This is an object whose keys correspond to the strings passed to the `SupPort.out` function (in Elm), and whose values are functions that take the `Json.Encode.Value`s passed to `SupPort.out` as their arguments.

     The `handler` methods can return 3 different things:
     * **A 2-tuple (array):** The 2 values correspond to the appropriate value in the `List ( String, Decoder Msg )` passed into `SupPort.in_` in Elm.